Let’s Turn Scrap from Wrecked Homes into Hurricane-Resistant Construction Materials in the Caribbean

 contributor: Rob Goodier

 The UN estimates a world population of more than 9 billion by the year 2050.
 That may sound like impending doom to some, but we’re optimistic about our chances in that new world.
-With the right mix of good ideas, good policies and high and low technologies, we think that, collectively, we can manage overpopulation and build our way to sustainability as the planet gets more crowded.
+With the right mix of good ideas, good policies and high and low technologies, we think that, collectively, we can find solutions to population growth and build our way to sustainability as the planet gets more crowded.
 To live comfortably, we will need smarter farming, construction, healthcare and planning.
 This isn’t everything that we’ll need, but these are 10 technologies that can help us manage a crowding world.